GM, Cruise demand Ford drop 'BlueCruise' name for hands-free driving - Up News Info

 Article content

-GM announced in 2012 it would use the name Super Cruise for its hands-free driver assistance technology, and has been marketing the technology using that name since 2017.
+GM announced in 2012 it would use the name Super Cruise for its hands-free driver assistance technology.
+It has been marketing the technology using that name since 2017.

 GM’s majority-owned Cruise self-driving vehicle unit has been operating since 2013.